Mumtaz Ali

 Mumtaz Ali (29 September 1902 – 7 February 1975) was an Indian dancer and character actor in Hindi cinema from the 1940s to 1970s.
 He was the father of Indian actor Mehmood.
 He also had his own dance troupe "Mumtaz Ali Nites" which performed all over India.
 However, his career suffered due to excessive drinking, and his family faced financial difficulties.
 As a result, his son Mehmood began working as a child artist, while his daughter Minoo Mumtaz worked as a dancer in his stage shows and later appeared in films.

 Early life

 Mumtaz Ali was born in Madras in 1905.
 Orphaned very early, he was raised by his nine-year-old sister Karimunnisa.
 Around 1928, he lived on the streets in Bombay when he met Benjamin Guy Horniman, an Englishman amateur of Indian cinema and former publisher of the Bombay Chronicle.
-B G Horniman took him in, invited him to his home and supported him financially.
+B. G. Horniman took him in, invited him to his home and supported him financially.
 Mumtaz Ali founded at that time a small troupe of street theater, the Mumtaz Ali Theatrical Company, for which he plays almost all roles.
-In 1933, BG Horniman recommended Mumtaz Ali to Himanshu Rai who was establishing the Bombay Talkies studio in Malad, the suburbs of Bombay.
+In 1933, Horniman recommended Mumtaz Ali to Himanshu Rai who was establishing the Bombay Talkies studio in Malad, the suburbs of Bombay.